 Generous welcome bonus

 A generous welcome bonus can be one of the best reasons to apply for a new credit card.
 The Chase Ink Business Cash card does not disappoint here, offering a welcome bonus of $750 if you spend $7,500 in the first three months of having the card.
-That is a higher-than-average bonus and a higher-than-average spending target.
-Before you apply, you’ll want to make sure that you can meet the $7,500 of spending in three months.
+That is a higher-than-average bonus, but also a higher-than-average spending target.
+Before you apply, you’ll want to make sure that you can meet the $7,500 spending requirement in three months.

 Although the welcome bonus is marketed as $750 in cash back, remember that the bonus is granted as 75,000 Ultimate Rewards points.
 If the Chase Ink Cash card is your only Chase credit card, your Ultimate Rewards points are worth 1 cent per point.
 This means that your 75,000 Ultimate Rewards points are worth exactly the $750 advertised.

 But if you have other premium Chase credit cards, such as the Ink Business Preferred® Credit Card or the Chase Sapphire Reserve card, then you can combine your Ultimate Rewards points before redeeming them.
 This strategy can make your Ultimate Rewards points worth 1.5 cents per point or even more, depending on which redemption option you choose.
 Combining your points can help unlock the value of the Ink Cash card and really maximize your rewards.

 With Chase’s Ink Business Cash card, you’ll have access to the following bonus categories:

 - 5 percent cash back on internet, cable and phone services, and at office supply stores (for up to $25,000 in purchases per year)

 - 2 percent cash back on gas and dining (for up to $25,000 in purchases per year)